sagemathinc/cocalc/notes/final_push.md

         default_mode(gp)

         At the top of a worksheet, the above would make it so the worksheet starts in gap mode.

+- [ ] (2:00?) gap (and octave) don't work in worksheets.  why?

+- [ ] (1:00?) bug in block parser -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f21ec599d17921

+- [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

+- [ ] (1:30?) good way to rename a file:  'Something my students have complained about: after clicking an "Rename file", a box appears around the name of the file.
+It is then tempting to click inside of that box (or triple click, even), but if you try this, you are taken to the file itself.
+I was confused by this behavior at first, too.
+It would perhaps at least be nice if after clicking on "Rename file", there was an easy way to delete the long default file name. ' (Dave Perkinson)

+- [ ] (2:00?) image/pdf file change auto-update (due to frequent requests from users)

+- [ ] (1:30?) %prun profiler is now broken; just shows nonsense.

 - [ ] (2:30?) snap: switch to using fuse for browsing bup archives; will make things blazingly fast, *and* provides full metadata for ls listings.